Wave-particle duality: an information-based approach

-In summary, we have proposed an interpretation for the wave-particle duality that explains all experimental results and avoids conceptual puzzles.
-Our interpretation abdicates Bohr's notion of a ``whole unit'' in favor of an informational substance for the vector state.
-This choice reveals to be rather fruitful: Besides offering a clear connection with thermodynamic work and nonlocality, it allows for consistently modeling the problem of individual clicks in the detectors.
-Also, our approach states duality in terms of primitive elements of the quantum theory, namely, deterministic evolution (Schrödinger's equation), physical causation (interactions), correlations (the role of the informer), and the partial trace (which enables the diagnostic of subsystems).
-Our proposal, therefore, gives a conceptual framework that opens the possibility for one to regard Bohr's complementarity no longer as a {\em principle}, but as a {\em corollary}.
+In summary, employing standard tools of the quantum information theory, we propose a conceptual framework for duality that naturally explains all the recent experimental results and avoids conceptual puzzles.
+We abdicate Bohr's notion of a ``whole unit'' in favor of a model that links waviness with the coherence of the quanton state.
+This approach proved to be rather fruitful: Besides offering an interesting connection between the wavelike behavior and two fundamental physical concepts, namely, Bell nonlocality and thermodynamic work, it allows us to consistently account for the problem of individual clicks in detector settings.
+Importantly, it also yields an information-based relation that generalizes some well-known duality relations.
+Our approach relies {\em only} on primitive elements of the standard quantum theory, namely, deterministic evolution (Schrödinger's equation), physical causation (interactions), correlations (the role of the informer), and partial trace (for the diagnostic of subsystems).
+It follows that, in contrast to recent works claiming further sophistication for the complementarity principle, our framework corroborates the perspective according to which Bohr's complementarity is nothing but a consequence of noncommutativity and quantum correlations.

-We thank L. C. Celeri and P. Milman for helpful discussions.
-This work was supported by CNPq/Brazil and the National Institute for Science and Technology of Quantum Information (INCT-IQ).